Elijah-1994/data-collection-pipeline/root/README.md

 The  last step includes setting up the build context within the yaml file.
 The contains all the information for docker hub to copy to files mentioned in the dockerfile then build an image and automatically push to docker hub.

 The last step is to commit the changes in the repo which would automatically start workflow.
 In order to make sure the workflow worked the image pushed on to docker hub was downloaded and a container was created and ran to ensure the script ran correctly.
-A docker compose file which contains commands to self automate running containers was also created.
+A docker compose file which contains commands to self automate running containers was also created